alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 For tiers 2 and above:

-+ There are are network rules permitting access only from allowlisted IP addresses
++ There are are network rules permitting access only from allow-listed IP addresses
   + Navigate to the NSG for this SRE in the portal:
     + *Microsoft Remote Desktop:* `NSG_SHM_<SHM ID>_SRE_<SRE ID>_RDS_SERVER`
     + *Guacamole:* `NSG_SHM_<SHM ID>_SRE_<SRE ID>_GUACAMOLE`
   + <details>
-      <summary>:camera: <b>Verify:</b> The NSG has network rules allowing <b>inbound</b> access from allowlisted IP addresses only</summary>
+      <summary>:camera: <b>Verify:</b> The NSG has network rules allowing <b>inbound</b> access from allow-listed IP addresses only</summary>

       ![nsg_inbound_access](../../images/security_checklist/nsg_inbound_access.png)
     </details>